-Whether we like it or not, high blood pressure is a major health issue in Australia, with around 6 million adults suffering from the problem.
-That equates to around 34% of the adult population, but the good news is that it’s an issue that can be combated with a healthy diet and by educating yourself with online nutrition courses.
+Whether we like it or not, high blood pressure is a significant health issue in Australia, with around 6 million adults suffering from the problem.
+That equates to around 34% of the adult population, but the good news is that it's an issue that can be combated with a healthy diet and by educating yourself by studying online nutrition courses.

 Of course, you don’t need to take nutrition courses to know that vegetables are a healthy option, but what's perhaps not communicated in the way it should be is that regularly consuming veg can greatly reduce your blood pressure.

-By getting a good selection of veg from all five of the main groups will give your body all the nitrates it needs to properly regulate it.
+Getting a good selection of veg from all five of the main groups will give your body all the nitrates it needs to regulate it properly.
 Consuming lots of vegs also fills you up, which in turn assists weight loss, reducing the work your heart has to get through.

-Again, it doesn’t take a medical PhD to know that fruit is healthier than cake, but again its ability to help bring down your blood pressure is not known to everyone.
+Again, it doesn’t take a medical PhD to know that fruit is healthier than cake, but its ability to help bring down your blood pressure is unknown to everyone.
 Fruit typically represents a great source of magnesium, fibre and potassium, all of which help to reduce it.

-Fresh fruit is normally best, but canned varieties can often be just as effective, so long as you avoid brands that add extra sugar or salt to the fruit when it’s processed.
+Fresh fruit is usually best, but canned varieties can often be just as effective, so long as you avoid brands that add extra sugar or salt to the fruit when it’s processed.

 #3 - Wholegrain Foods